Carlos Mendez

 Can You Extend Your Visa in Guatemala?

-Yes — if you're in Guatemala on a tourist visa or visa-free entry and wish to stay longer than 90 days, you can apply for a one-time extension through the Dirección General de Migración (Guatemalan Immigration Office).
+Yes — if you wish to stay longer than 90 days, you can apply for a one-time extension through the Dirección General de Migración in Guatemala City.

 📅 Extension Length